 Client support for VPN users in China is essential.
-No country is this capable of restricting its citizens’ online freedom and privacy.
+No country is that capable of restricting its citizens’ online freedom and privacy.
 This means there’s a greater chance of running into problems you might be unable to solve on your own.

 But fear not.
 Even if we put ExpressVPN’s great 24/7 live service to the side, one can find many solutions in their comprehensive Troubleshooting guide.
 Alternatively, you can write an email or open a support ticket and realistically expect a quick answer.

 Should you choose ExpressVPN for China?

 With this VPN you’re getting very good speed and security, along with helpful 24/7 customer support.
 Yes, ExpressVPN is one of the priciest VPNs and it doesn’t offer a stealth protocol.
 But, at the same time, it’s at least two times better than your average VPN, which is clearly not suited for hard labor in China.